Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 One benefit of using `url_for()` is that the file names themselves can be variables, which is useful when building dynamic Web sites.

+TODO: Explain this further.

 ## Create the Contoso Travel Web site

 A Web site begins with basic assets such as HTML, CSS, and images.
-Let's put the concepts that you've learned to work by downloading a set of assets and getting a basic Web site up and running in Flask.
+Let's put the concepts that you've learned thus far to work by downloading a set of assets and getting a basic Web site up and running in Flask.

 1. Create a directory on your hard disk in the location of your choice.
 This will be the *project directory* and will hold all of the files that comprise the Web site.